ljaaskela/velk-ui/docs/render/rendering.md

 auto renderer = velk::ui::create_renderer(*render_ctx);
 renderer->add_view(camera_element, surface);
 ```

+When using the runtime, `app.add_view(window, camera)` does the equivalent — it pulls the surface from the window and forwards to `renderer->add_view`.

 **Surfaces** (`ISurface`) represent render targets.
 A surface maps to a backend swapchain with a `surface_id`.
 It has width and height properties but no knowledge of scenes or cameras.
 Surfaces are created via `IRenderContext::create_surface()`.